Compact Conformal Subgraphs: Modeling Conformal Compression

 \section{Modeling Conformal Compression}

 We now present the graph-based conformal compression framework, beginning with the classical distribution-free conformal calibration model.
-We then describe a specialization to fixed contexts and a version with model probabilities.
+We then describe a specialization to fixed contexts, a version with model probabilities, and finally extensions to risk controlled and conditional coverage.
 We show that all these yield the same underlying optimization problem that we model in Section~\ref{sec:statement}.